TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 ### Spoofax Update

-This lab requires you to update Spoofax to the latest unstable release and to fix an import in the milestone we provided you.
+This lab requires you to update Spoofax to the latest unstable release.

 1. Choose *Install New Software* from the *Help* menu.
 2. Add `http://download.spoofax.org/update/unstable/` as an update site.